Berdnyk-O/ExcelWebAPI/README.md

 If there is an error in the formula, the user receives a response with the status code 422 Unprocessable Entity.
 The user sees the 404 Not Found status when the get request did not find data by cellId or sheetId.

-Data is stored in the SQLlite database.
+Data is stored in the SQLite database.

 ## Executing program